atomjack/cmbot/README.md

 **PM Only**

 Set a trigger that that is only activated by mods.
+See [trigger](#trigger--keystring-valstring-).

 ### gettimezone